librosa/librosa/docs/ioformats.rst

 ----------------------

-If you want to read audio from file-like objects (also called *virtual files*) you can use *PySoundFile*, as well.
+If you want to read audio from file-like objects (also called *virtual files*) you can use `soundfile` as well.
+(This will also work with `librosa.load`, provided that the underlying codec is supported by `soundfile`.)

 E.g.: read files from zip compressed archives: